ebmdatalab/openprescribing/README.md

 To do this, you'll need to install [pyvirtualdisplay](http://pyvirtualdisplay.readthedocs.io/en/latest/#installation) and Xvbf.
 This is, apparently, quite hard to do on OS X.

+If you don't install Xvbf, you'll see the tests launch a browser and operate it.

+You can run *just* the functional tests with

+    TEST_SUITE=functional make test

+And the inverse is:

+    TEST_SUITE=nonfunctional make test

 ### Run the functional tests in Saucelabs